No items found.

 For me, that’s how you want to leave it, like the room was prepared for them all along, and the covers are turned back, and they can rest now.

 Probably their greatest initial problem or truest concern finds a moment’s reprieve, but I try not to dare to suggest there is more than that.
-My stories are, perhaps sadly, for adults not children and maybe this is what defines them.
+My stories are, perhaps sadly, for adults and not children, and maybe this is what defines them.
 The temporary peace and space.

 I write my novels with people all around me, wanting this, wanting that, talking at me.
 It’s called being a single working mother.
 I am surprised I don’t have a hunched back from flinching away to try to get something down straight, in seconds sometimes.